How to create a surplus amount of ₹ 62,400 by investing ₹ 2 lakhs a year?

 So, an investment of ₹2 Lakhs with the combination of ₹1,50,000 in E.L.S.S.
 (80C) and ₹50,000 in NPS (80CCD(1B)) reduces the taxable income by ₹2 Lakhs and helps to save income tax up to ₹62,400.

-This ₹62,400 saved will be a surplus amount created out of investment in a tax-saving combination of ELSS and NPS and will be available for additional investment for achieving money goals.
+This ₹62,400 saved will be a surplus investable amount created out of investment in a tax-saving combination of ELSS and NPS and will be available for additional investment for achieving money goals.

 Leave a Comment